How Can I Setup Auto Reload Node.js in Vscode?

 Step 1: Install Nodemon

-Open your terminal and run the following command to install Nodemon globally:
+Open your terminal and run the following command to install nodemon globally:

 npm install -g nodemon